-Welcome to Business and Society.
-In our journey together over the next 10 weeks we will explore issues that include the nature of Society, Business, Work, Ethics, Sustainability and Being Professional.
+Introduction Welcome Welcome to Business and Society.
+In our journey together over the next 10 weeks we will explore issues that include the nature of Society, Business, Ethics, Sustainability, and Being Professional.
 'Business cannot succeed in societies that fail.
 Likewise, where and when business is stifled, societies fail to thrive.'
-Björn Stigson, ex-President, WBCSD

-Let us start our conversation by considering the following research findings:

-- A recent study published by the Centre for Work and Life at UniSA (2014), suggests that workers are grappling with the pervasive spread of work into what was once considered personal time.
+Björn Stigson, ex-President, WBCSD Let us start our conversation by considering the following research findings: - A recent study published by the Centre for Work and Life at UniSA (2014), suggests that workers are grappling with the pervasive spread of work into what was once considered personal time.
 We are now increasingly working "unsocial" hours (evenings, weekends and nights).
 Is any notion of work-life balance a myth? - 2.
 According to a recent survey by the World Economic Forum (2015), social and environmental risks are amongst the top five issues that keep CEOs awake at night.
 KPMG (2013) suggests that nearly 80% of CEOs now consider social and environmental sustainability as a key strategic area.
 Is sustainability still feel-good philanthropy or is it now a strategic imperative? - 3.
 In a recent editorial Anne Tsui, a leading management scholar, suggests that business schools are now at cross roads where they have to carefully introspect on how meaningfully they have engaged their students with ethical dilemmas they will confront in their professional lives.
 Are business schools doing enough?
 This is a first year introduction course designed to develop a more complete understanding of how business contributes to, and is influenced by, society.
-The course provides an overview of how society functions, and how elements of business (work, ethics, professionalism and sustainability) are impacted on by our social structures and institutions.
+The course provides an overview of how society functions, and how elements of business (work, politics, the economy, ethics, professionalism and sustainability) are impacted on by our social structures and institutions.
 You may ask yourself, why do I need to understand how society functions on a global scale?
 Does it matter if I understand how I am socialised?
-What does my future career in event management have to do with sustainability?
-How does accounting relate with ethics?
-What do managers need to know about the environment?
+What does my future career in event management or economics have to do with sustainability?
+How does accounting relate to ethics?
+What do managers need to know about society or the environment?
 Do we really need to know anything about the plight of people in undeveloped countries?
 The reality is that all elements of a society are interrelated, so understanding these concepts gives us a better picture of how business operates within society.

-We hope that at the end of this course you will have a broader understanding of work, ethical and sustainability challenges that confront businesses and societies, and you will feel more capable of making meaningful contributions to your chosen profession.
-We also hope that this course will ignite in you a passion, to engage further with these challenges as you continue your journey - upholding with integrity the values of your chosen profession.
+We hope that at the end of this course you will have a broader understanding of a globalised society, ethical and sustainability challenges that confront businesses and societies, and you will feel more capable of making meaningful contributions to your chosen profession.
+We also hope that this course will ignite in you a passion to engage further with these challenges as you continue your journey - upholding with integrity the values of your chosen profession.
+Warm Regards, Dr Sarah Chua Course Coordinator References: